reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 </Sandpack>

 In this version, the `App` Component passes a boolean prop instead of a function.
 Inside the Effect, you decide which function to use.
-Since both `createEncryptedConnection` and `createUnencryptedConnection` are declared outside the component, they aren't reactive, and don't need to be dependencies.
+Since both `createEncryptedConnection` and `createUnencryptedConnection` are declared outside the Component, they aren't reactive, and don't need to be dependencies.
 You'll learn more about this in [Removing Effect Dependencies.](/learn/removing-effect-dependencies)

 </Solution>